How To Build a PPC Reporting Dashboard to Track Performance

 If you’re charging clients a percentage of total spend, you may only want to display ad costs to clients after the markup for your services to avoid questions and misunderstanding.
 In order to add a markup to your dashboard, you can simply go to Settings -> Advanced and add the percentage for each individual platform that you’re managing.

-9. Whitelabel the PPC Dashboard
+9. White Label the PPC Reporting Dashboard

 The final step before sharing a dashboard with clients is to white label it with your agency’s branding.
-This includes uploading your logo, adding your color scheme, and hosting it on your own domain:
+This includes uploading your logo, adding your color scheme, and hosting it on your own domain.

 10. Share the Dashboard with Clients